Mechanical Ventilation Course 2025

 Irene Telias

-• Monitoring techniques (IV): Electrical impedance tomography
+• Monitoring techniques (IV): impedance tomography

 Matthew Ko